airglow923/typescript-project-template/README.md

 ## What is it about?

-It contains the implementation of a common TypeScript project to reduce boilerplate commands (`npm init', 'npxtsconfig.json', etc.).
+It contains the implementation of a common TypeScript project to reduce boilerplate commands (`npm init', 'npx tsconfig.json', etc.).

 ### Dependencies